Admissions Appeals Arrangements

 The Appeal Panel makes a decision based on the information they are given by both you and the Admissions Authority.
 The better the information they receive, the better their judgement is likely to be.
 Please supply as much information and evidence as you can to support your case.
-For example, if you refer to medical problems, a letter from your doctor or hospital is helpful.
-Social worker reports or letters of support from the current school may also be relevant in your case.
 Please let us have this information 7 working days before the hearing so that the Panel have the opportunity to consider it fully.
 The panel will not be able to consider any additional evidence at the hearing.

 Appeal Hearing arrangements due to Covid-19

 In line with government guidance Nishkam School West London will not be holding face to face appeal hearings.

 All appellants will be contacted in due course with more details.